rajbooth/Hash-Stats/docs/API.md

 The additional REST endpoints are defined within the *wlh/v1/* namespace, resulting in a URL of the form https://westlondonhasn.com/wp-json/wlh/v1/

+## Endpoint implementation
+All the endpoints fefied for the Hash Stats functionality are derived by extendign the base WordPress REST API.
 ## REST Endpoints

 ### hashers
 **Description**
 Returns a list of all hashers in the  westlon2_stats database.
 **Usage**
-Used to populate lookup tables in Google Sheets **SQL**
+Used to populate hasher lookup tables in Google Sheets **SQL**
 ```SQL
 SELECT hasher_ID, hash_name, membership_date, resume_date FROM wlh_hasher